 This week’s summary was managed by Rishitha Adepu (Software Administrator) and includes Shashank Kumar (Software Engineer), Aayush Jayant Shetty (Software Engineer), Alisha Walunj (Software Engineer), Bangaru Babu Kota (Software Engineer), Gurusai Chittoji (Software Engineer), Marneni Shashank (Software Engineer), Nikitha Anakala (ETL Developer), Ramakrishna Aruva (Software Engineer), Sai Krishna (Software Engineer), and Uha Kruthi (Software Engineer), collectively advancing to shaping highest good future building.

-This week, Akshay worked on part two of the PeopleReports page by implementing logic to render the profile component dynamically based on the length of the tasks component, and he added dark theme support to the MostFrequentKeywords component in the BMDashboard by enabling dark-mode class toggling, injecting dark styles, applying conditional inline styles, and updating the Select dropdown and DatePicker inputs; he also coordinated Reactonauts team activities by tracking daily pull requests, assisting with Git-related errors, and submitting the weekly team review.
+This week, Akshay worked on part two of the PeopleReports page by implementing logic to render the profile component dynamically based on the length of the tasks component and added dark theme support to the MostFrequentKeywords component in the BMDashboard through dark-mode class toggling, conditional inline styles, and updates to the Select dropdown and DatePicker inputs.
+He also coordinated Reactonauts team activities by tracking daily pull requests, assisting with Git-related errors, and submitting the weekly team review.
 This work aligns with One Community’s objective of highest good future building.
-Fatima converted standard CSS to CSS Modules across several files, renaming CSS files, updating JSX references, and moving inline styles into module files for consistency.
-Ghazi optimized the task management system in the HGN Software Development project through PR #3586 by refactoring components to use a preloaded dataset, fixing data mapping issues, resolving a test failure, addressing merge conflicts, and adding debugging logs to improve task assignment workflows.
-Guna Pranith worked on tasks related to shaping highest good future building and completed work on the listings home page frontend by resolving image GET request errors, correcting tab headings, and preparing to raise a pull request after a final review.
-Jaydeep worked on tasks including addressing reviewer feedback for project loading optimization, syncing frontend and backend branches, resolving merge conflicts, and updating libraries for React compatibility.
+Fatima converted standard CSS to CSS Modules across several files, renaming CSS files, updating JSX references, and moving inline styles into module files.
+Ghazi optimized the task management system in the HGN Software Development project through PR #3586 by refactoring components to use a preloaded dataset, fixing data mapping issues, resolving a test failure, addressing merge conflicts, and adding debugging logs.
+Guna Pranith completed work on the listings home page frontend, resolving image GET request errors and correcting tab headings, preparing to raise a pull request.
+Jaydeep addressed reviewer feedback for project loading optimization, synced frontend and backend branches, resolved merge conflicts, and updated libraries for React compatibility.

 This week, the PR Review Team’s summary for members with names starting A–F, managed by Neeharika Kamireddy (Data Analyst), highlights their contributions to the Highest Good Network software.
 This platform forms the foundation for measuring our results in shaping highest good future building.
 Active team members included Abdelmounaim Lallouache (Software Developer), Aseem Deshmukh (Volunteer Software Engineer), Carl Bebli (Software Developer), and Chieh “Jerry” Jui Lee (Software Engineer).
 They supported the project by thoroughly reviewing all pull requests shared this week.
 Learn more about how the Highest Good Network tracks progress toward shaping highest good future building in the Highest Good Network open source hub.
 The collage below showcases a compilation of this team’s work.